Foreclosures During COVID-19

 You can also use this online tool from Texas RioGrande Legal Aid to help you figure out how to ask your servicer or lender for mortgage relief: bit.ly/TRLAmortgage.
 The information is also available in PDF format and in Spanish (Spanish PDF).

-Getting forbearance under the CARES Act should not hurt your credit rating.
-Under the CARES Act:
+Getting forbearance under federal COVID-19 protections should not hurt your credit rating.
+Under these protections:

 - If you are current on payments and get forbearance, your credit report will show that you remain current until forbearance ends.